88funk/supergroup/Readme.md

-How to run SuperGeeVids from your machine
+# How to run SuperGeeVids from your machine

-Extract contents of SuperGeeVids.zip
+- Extract contents of SuperGeeVids.zip

-# run the attached database backup from a mysql database (Dump20180219.sql)
+- Run the attached database backup from a mysql database (Dump20180219.sql)
-# edit datasource from /SuperGeeVid/supervid-api/src/main/resources/application.properties according to your machine
+- Edit datasource from /SuperGeeVid/supervid-api/src/main/resources/application.properties according to your machine

-#login saved in db -
-username: basil
-password: basil

 Run the command below
 ========================